GeoLoom: High-quality Geometric Diagram Generation from Textual Input: Experiments

 \subsection{Analysis}

-\textbf{Failure case analysis.} We analyze failure cases of the Qwen2.5-7B experiments from both qualitative and quantitative perspectives.
-As shown in Figure~\ref{fig:failure_case}, a sample is regarded as a failure if either the formalization or the generated diagram is incorrect.
+\textbf{Failure Case Analysis.} We analyze failure cases of the Qwen2.5-7B experiments from both qualitative and quantitative perspectives.
+A sample is regarded as a failure if either the formalization or the generated diagram is incorrect.
 Most formalization errors arise from irregular or ambiguous natural-language descriptions that lead to topological mistakes.
 Even with correct formal inputs, the Monte Carlo optimization may still fall into local minima or produce overlapping configurations.
 Local minima constitute the primary failure mode, accounting for about 8$\%$ of the test set.
-More examples and statistics are provided in Appendix~\ref{appendixE}.
+More examples and statistics are provided in Appendix~\ref{appendix_Experiment Analysis_Failure Case of GeoLoom}.

-\textbf{The effect of validation filters.} We here ablate the impact of validation filters on automatic formalization.
+\textbf{The Effect of Validation Filters.} We here ablate the impact of validation filters on automatic formalization.
 As shown in Table \ref{tab:ablation}, incorporating these filters into training-free autoformalization substantially improves the quality of the generated geometric diagrams, while markedly reducing both LCI and ADI scores.
 Notably, the filtered autoformalization results approach the quality of manually annotated formal languages.
 These findings demonstrate that validation filters effectively correct non-standard or noisy constraints in the autoformalization process, thereby significantly enhancing the overall reliability and expressiveness of the resulting formal language.

-\textbf{The effect of different constraints.} To evaluate the impact of different geometric constraints on the final generation quality, we further conduct constraint ablation experiments.
-As shown in Table~\ref{tab:ablation}, retaining only length constraints yields the best length accuracy (lowest LCI) and the fastest convergence, indicating that length constraints are relatively robust and easy to satisfy.
-In contrast, when only angle constraints are preserved, the resulting angle quality is comparable to that under full constraints, suggesting that angle constraints are more sensitive and more difficult to optimize.
+\textbf{The Effect of Different Geometric Constraint Deviations.} To evaluate the impact of different geometric constraints on the final generation quality, we further conduct constraint ablation experiments.
+As detailed in Table~\ref{tab:ablation}, isolating length constraints yields the highest length accuracy (indicated by the lowest LCI) and the most rapid convergence.
+This suggests that length-based objectives are computationally robust and relatively straightforward to satisfy within the optimization space.
+In contrast, preserving only angle constraints results in comparable angular precision, indicating that angular relations are more sensitive to stochastic perturbations.
+Crucially, while single-constraint models may excel in their specific metrics, they fail to maintain the overall topological integrity of the diagram.